kanyo33/CoronaApp/AppCode/README.md

 - [ ] Run unit tests on node packages added to remove warnings.
 - [ ] Load balance data based on geographical zones to improve performance.
 - [ ] Connect geographical zones of active cases to users current location to send out notifications when user enters a geographical zone where an active case was reported.
-- [ ] Conduct a threat level analysis by using the number of active cases within a certain proximity to the user and dividing that by the growth levels of countries data multiplied by 100.
+- [ ] Conduct a threat level analysis by using the number of active cases within a certain radius and divide that by the growth levels of the appropriate country.
 - [ ] Notifications are sent out to inform the user of current threat levels + ability to opt out.
 - [ ] Notifications are sent out to inform users of any important issues regarding the virus + ability to opt out.
 - [ ] Notifications are shared when the user leaves the house to take appropriate measures to safeguard oneself + ability to opt out.
 - [ ] Store data fetched onto database to perform different computations
     - [ ] Growth rate analysis of historic data
     - [ ] Run Machine algorithm
-        - [ ] Perform sentiment analysis between public news shared and growth rate of viral infection to deduce correlation of the spread.
+        - [ ] Perform sentiment analysis between public news shared and growth rate of the viral infection to analyze the correlation.
-        - [ ] Use user location history and active statuses shared to predict what users may have been affected by active case.
+        - [ ] Use the users location history and positive tested statuses shared to predict what users may have been affected.
         - [ ] Develop model of cases that go undetected by cross analyzing shared active cases, historic growth data and location history of users.
         - [ ] Perform risk analysis of job occupation, time spent in proximity to others and countries growth rate.